-If you find Directory Opus is hanging or otherwise exhibiting unexplained behaviour, one important diagnostic tool is to generate a manual process snapshot (called a "dump") and send it to GP Software for analysis.
+If you find Directory Opus is hanging, using a lot of CPU, or otherwise exhibiting unexplained behaviour, one important diagnostic tool is the generation of manual process snapshots (often called "dumps").

 To generate a manual process snapshot:

-- Go to Task Manager (right-click on the taskbar, or press Ctrl+Shift+Escape)
+- Go to Task Manager (right-click on the taskbar, or press Ctrl+Shift+Escape).

-- Click on the the Details tab
+- Click on the the Details tab.

-- Locate dopus.exe in the process list and right-click it
+- Locate dopus.exe in the process list and right-click it.

-- Select Create Dump File from the context menu
+- Select Create Dump File from the context menu.

-dopus (2).DMP and so on).
+dopus (2).DMP, and so on.